 Visit Our Story.

 The Winter Gardens Company had decided to build an Opera House designed by the eminent theatre architect, Frank Matcham.
 The new building opened on 10th June 1889, whilst Sergenson decided to build the five shops on the site and leave the construction of his new theatre until he could assess the new competition.
-In the meantime, Sergenson erected a large wooden circus building with a corrugated iron roof and this opened on 11th July 1889.
+In the meantime, Sergenson erected a large wooden circus building with a corrugated iron roof which opened on 11th July 1889.

 The Grand Theatre and Opera was completed a few weeks after the Tower and opened in July 1894.
-Sergenson christened it “Matcham’s masterpiece”, it had cost him £20,000 to construct.
+Sergenson christened it “Matcham’s masterpiece”; it had cost him £20,000 to construct.

 Discover more about Architect Frank Matcham.